Weruminger/PostgreSQL_CMS/README.md

 ### This Project is currently in a very early and unstable state
-If You want to be informed, if the Project state reach a testable PreRelease state, leave a commrnz as Issue, may by with requests, to be integrated to be planable as release.
+If You want to be informed, if the Project state reach a testable PreRelease state, leave a comment as Issue, may by with requests, to be integrated to be planable as release.